Embarking on warehouse automation (WA) can be daunting.

 Consistent use of measurement tools and processes is essential to align potential and actual performance of warehouse automation solutions, informing necessary improvements and adjustments.

 Typically, the average timeframe to achieve ROI on warehouse automation projects is between two to three years.
-Key metrics to gauge success include:

 - Enhanced stock handling efficiency